Fourteen-year-old Tina would teach me more about medicine and the life force than I thought I needed to learn.

 ‘We have Tina, a 14-year-old girl with suspected bacterial meningitis,’ we were told.
 ‘She weighs about 40 kg and is febrile and drowsy.
 Her neck is stiff, she has a petechial rash and her breathing and circulation are rapid but stable.
 We’ve started IV fluids.’

-After a few more exchanges we confirm the handover, connect Tina to our monitoring units, start IV antibiotics and, after talking with her parents, perform a lumbar puncture.
+After a few more exchanges we confirm the handover, connect Tina to our monitoring units, start IV antibiotics.
+After talking with her parents, we perform a lumbar puncture.
 Despite our efforts, Tina was getting worse and worse.
 She was unconscious by the time she went to the Intensive Care Unit.
 A team of four dedicated and caring medical professionals battled to keep her alive, inserting a breathing tube and catheters through her veins which almost reached her heart.
 Tina was also receiving lots of intravenous fluids, blood transfusions and drugs which regulated her heart, blood circulation, clotting, kidneys and other bodily functions.
 After a few hours, she seemed to be stabilising and I handed her over to the next shift.

 I could see how we as medics were doing our best to support all these bodily functions as best we could throughout this healing process.